mikenewbuild/shopify-csv-export/README.md

 ### Setup

 To set up copy the `env.example` file to `.env` and fill in the values.
+You'll need to add the private app credentials you created in Shopify, and make sure you have the privilege to read the resources you need.

 ```
 cp .env.example .env
 ```